Category: Esthetics

 It’s long been observed that one of the best measures of literature is when you can discuss the characters of a story or play as if those characters were real people: when you can talk about their personalities; when you can psychologize over them, their choice of careers, their deeds; when you can pick their brains and discuss their addictions and predispositions as if these characters were actual human beings.
 Many playwrights and novelists, and even many modern day screenplay-writers, have created characters that meet this criteria.
 But no one — and I mean no one — has come close to creating the sheer number of these characters that Shakespeare did.
 Love these people or hate them, Shakespeare brought to life a gallery of women and men who are completely human — and he did it in a language whose prosody for practitioners still astounds.

-That is the real power of art.
+That is the real power of art, and of Shakespeare.

 So no, gentle Slo Readuh, Shakespeare is not overrated.
 He is, if anything, vastly underrated.